filipjovancodes/askoro/README.md

 }
 ```

 The route forwards the query to Amazon Bedrock RetrieveAndGenerate, returning the generated answer, citations, and session metadata.
 Use the `sessionId` to maintain conversational continuity between requests.
-When a citation points to an S3 object, the API issues a `HeadObject` call to fetch custom metadata (for example `x-amz-meta-quip-url`) and includes that URL in the `sourceUrl` field of each retrieved reference.
+When a citation points to an S3 object, the API issues a `HeadObject` call to fetch custom metadata (for example `x-amz-meta-source-url`) and includes that URL in the `sourceUrl` field of each retrieved reference.

 ## Deployment Notes